Shift to A “Performance Planning” Mindset

 Benefits of Performance Planning

-Making the switch to “performance planning” is more than semantics.
-It’s a shift in mindset that signals a commitment to developing your employees and supporting their career goals.
+Making the switch from a “Performance Review” to a “Performance Planning” mindset is more than semantics.
+It’s a shift in mindset that signals a commitment to thinking ahead, more than looking back, and developing your employees, as well as supporting their career goals.
 There are a number of benefits to regular (we suggest 6-month) performance planning sessions:

 Employees get regular, actionable feedback.

-Managers and employees collaborate on the employee’s career plans and path, which leads to a more open, supportive relationship.
+Managers and employees collaborate on the employee’s career plans and path, leading to a more open and supportive relationship.

-Managers gain a clearer perspective of different people in different jobs, which strengthens their management skills.
+Managers gain a clearer understanding of different people in various roles, which strengthens their management skills.

 Effective performance planning requires managers to have a strong, conscious understanding of the underlying philosophy.
-They must have clear processes or standards or other helpful guidance for helping the employee grow and develop in their particular role and in their future career.
+They must have clear processes, standards, or other helpful guidance for helping the employee grow and develop in their particular role and in their future career.

 Steps in Performance Planning